curv3d/curv/README.md

 TeaCAD is inspired by the OpenSCAD2 proposal.
 It's not 100% backward compatible with OpenSCAD, because that is a difficult problem.
-Instead, my strategy is to offer a back end virtual machine and geometry engine that can be used by both OpenSCAD and TeaCAD, so that a model could be created using a mixture of OpenSCAD and TeaCAD libraries.
+Instead, my strategy is to offer a back end virtual machine and geometry engine that can be used by both OpenSCAD and TeaCAD, so that a geometric model could be created using a mixture of OpenSCAD and TeaCAD libraries.
+It's similar to how the Java VM enables interoperability between JVM languages.

+Using LLVM, the back end compiles OpenSCAD/TeaCAD code into C callable functions and C++ callable classes, which call directly into the C/C++ runtime library.
+This means we can build a bridge between OpenSCAD/TeaCAD and other languages, in both directions.

-Curv is a work in progress.
+The Curv project began in May 2016, and is a work in progress.
+It will be a some time before we are ready for a numbered release.
+Contact the primary author Doug Moen via doug at the domain moens dot org.

-== How to Build Curv
+== How to Build Curv and TeaCAD
 After installing all of the dependencies, type `sh mk`.
 So far, this has only been tested on Ubuntu 16.04.

-== How to Run Curv
+== How to Run TeaCAD
-The executable `build/icurv` is an interactive REPL loop.
+The executable `build/tcad` is an interactive REPL loop.
 You type a TeaCAD expression, it compiles and evaluates the expression and prints the result.